bouzidanas/react-list-player/README.md

 >Versions up to and including Version 1.0.0 use TailwindCSS.
 If you are using a later version, you can skip the tailwindCSS installation and configuration instructions.

 ### TailwindCSS installation and configuration
-Version of the package uses tailwindcss.
+Some earlier versions of this package use TailwindCSS.
 To get the components to appear properly, you need to have tailwind installed in the project where you will be using react-list-player components.
 See [tailwindCSS documentation](https://tailwindcss.com/docs/installation) for installation instructions.

 After installing tailwindCSS, you need to add the following string to the content array in your projects `tailwind.config.js` file:
 ```js